lgastako/resume/README.md

 vast majority of my professional career has been spent doing some sort of web based development in various environments (Java, ASP, ASP.NET, Ruby/Rails, Python/Django, Clojure/ClojureScript) but I am comfortable with other languages and enviroments as well.
-I have strong database skills.
-I prefer PostgreSQL but am comfortable with many other SQL and NoSQL datastores.
+I have strong SQL and database skills.
+PostgreSQL and Redis are my favorite SQL and NoSQL datastores respectively, but I am experienced and comfortable with many others.

 ## Professional Experience